appserver-io/appserver/_docs/design-by-contract.md

 > To change any Design by Contract behavior, the change must be made within the class loader configuration.

-The class loader configuration can be found within any `context.xml` file, and are only relevant to the part of the application the changes should be applied.
+The class loader configuration can be found within any `context.xml` file.
+Any changes made to any `context.xml` file will have a global affect on every application.

-These might be:
+The files can be found:

-* Globally, in the `etc/appserver/conf.d/context.xml` file, which means changes are relevant to all applications
+* Globally, in the `etc/appserver/conf.d/context.xml` file.
 * Locally, in the webapp specific file located within the webapp's `META-INF` directory.

 So choose wisely, when you make changes to the configuration.

 ### Configuration options